Sweets-omg/Sweetshark-client/README.md

 **ps.
 I only tested this on windows, I have no idea if it works on any other platform.**

 # A multi-server desktop client for [Sharkord](https://github.com/Sharkord/sharkord) built with Electron.
-Manage and connect to multiple Sharkord servers simultaneously with a Discord-like interface.
+Manage and connect to multiple Sharkord servers simultaneously with a familiar interface.

 ## Features